turingschool/curriculum/source/topics/decorators.markdown

 Now all elements of the collection are decorated and our index should work properly.

-The original Demeter violation is *still there*, but it's now it can be cleaned in just one spot -- by adding a counter cache column to the `articles` table.
+The original Demeter violation is *still there*, but it's now it can be cleaned in just one spot -- by adding a counter cache column to the `articles` table and accessing the cache in the decorator.

 ### Using Allows